Your Privacy is important to us. We are committed to providing you with an experience on our site and services that is safe, secure and trustworthy.

 Data Controller: means the natural or legal person, public authority, agency or other body which alone or jointly with others, determines the purposes and means of the processing of personal data;

-For more information about the definitions please see article 4 of the GDPR
+For more information about the definitions please see Article 4 of the GDPR, as well as (if applicable):

 Our Principles regarding collecting and processing your personal data

-The collection and processing of your personal data by Omilia is governed by the following principles as further specified by the GDPR:
+The collection and processing of your personal data by Omilia is governed by the following principles as further specified by the GDPR and all other applicable privacy regulations/acts:

 We do everything possible to implement the above principles at all stages of interaction with you through this site.